...

 • MX Record: This record directs email to the servers hosting the domain's user accounts.

-• TXT Record: This record provides text information to sources outside your domain, often used for ownership verification.
+• TXT Record: This record provides text information to sources outside your domain, often used for ownership verification, SPF, DKIM, DMARC, and other email or platform checks.

 DNS Security